The Acquisition and Leveraged Finance Review: Germany

-There are no restrictions on granting security over real estate to foreign lenders; however, this might have adverse tax consequences.6 The grant of security over real estate and shares in a GmbH, namely a German limited liability company, requires notarisation, which will involve the payment of notarisation fees.
+There are no restrictions on granting security over real estate to foreign lenders; however, this might have adverse tax consequences.6 The grant of security over real estate and shares in a German limited liability company (GmbH) requires notarisation, which will involve the payment of a notary's fees.
 In addition, security over real estate requires registration in the land register, which will involve registration fees.
 The notarisation and registration fees are determined by statute and can be substantial.

 In addition to in rem security, it is common that the material members of the borrower group grant guarantees for all loans outstanding under the relevant facility agreement.7